ydavidchen/bariatric-sat-expression/README.md

 ## Design

-To be added
+Five existing datasets from Gene Expression Omnibus were re-processed, joined, and variance-filtered.
+The resulting dataset has 5,000 genes across 239 SATs (126 post-surgery, 111 pre-surgery/controls).

+Unsupervised and supervised analyses surrounding pre/post-bariatric surgery status were then performed.

-## R Code
+## Source Code

-R code for the complete analysis, end-to-end, is available here.
+End-to-end R code is available here.

 * Individual dataset cleaning
 * Combined data processing, normalization, and batch-effect removal
-* Unsupervised analysis
+* Unsupervised analyses
 * Supervised analysis

+Downstream biological interpretations (Gene Ontology and KEGG) are performed on the [WebGestalt server](www.webgestalt.org).

+## Supplemental Results

+The complete list of genes tested for differential expression can be found in _supplemental results_ subdirectory.

 Copy right &copy; Y. David Chen.
 All rights reserved.